OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 ### The Setup Wizard Didn't Work!

-If for some reason the Setup Wizard wasn't able to get your Omega up and running, try the steps in the [First Time Using the Command Line guide](#first-time-setup-command-line).
+If for some reason the Setup Wizard wasn't able to get your Omega up and running, try the steps in the [First Time Setup using the Command Line guide](#first-time-setup-command-line) or see the  [Troublshooting guide](#first-time-troubleshooting).